First, here’s a look at the fastest-growing food topics of the past year:

 Allulose, a synthetic sugar that has a similar taste, texture, and sweetness to real sugar, but has only ~10% of the calories, is consequently becoming a popular ingredient among food manufacturers.

 Allulose, in particular, is benefiting from another labeling trend: it can now be excluded from the "total sugars" and "added sugars" lines on the label, meaning that it offers the lowest calories for a given level of sweetness.
-As a result, Allulose use has grown at 211% annually in North America from 2017 to 2020.
+As a result, Allulose use has grown at 211% annually in North America from 2017 to 2020, becoming one of the latest food trends that blends health-consciousness with regulatory opportunity.

 There are almost a dozen sugar substitutes in widespread use, from Stevia—which has been an ingredient for millennia—to newer compounds like sucralose and neotame.
 Some of these compounds have a bitter aftertaste, some are simply far less sweet than sugar, and some take a long time to receive regulatory approval.
-Still, though, artificial sweeteners haven't yet fully disrupted the massive $100B sweetening market, where sugar even now maintains an 85% share.
+Still, though, artificial sweeteners haven't yet fully disrupted the massive $100B sweetening market, where sugar even now maintains an 85% share, so they have plenty of room to climb as one of the key food industry trends.

 Curry cubes are an ingredient whose rising popularity is, in part, thanks to the non-obvious economics of meal kit companies.